c-maine/NLP_experiments/README.md

 # NLP_experiments
-Experiments related to Natural Language Processing aimed at gaining a  better understanding of text preprocessing and classification
+Short experiments related to Natural Language Processing aimed at gaining a  better understanding of text preprocessing and classification

 1. MakeYourOwn_TFIDVectorizer.ipynb creates a homemade version of SKLearn's TDFID Vectorizer and experiments with different methods of pre-preprocessing to improve performance